MasalaMunch/fuzzier-matcher/README.md

 ## How does it work?

 * To determine the similarity of two words, such as `("toon", "bono")`, it pairs indices that contain the same character in a way that minimizes distance, such as `((1, 1), (2, 3), (3, 2))`.
 Each pair receives a similarity score ∈ (0, 1], such as `(4/4, 3/4, 3/4)`.
 The scores are then summed, producing a similarity score of `2.5` for `("toon", "bono")`.
 This process takes O(nlogm) time and O(m+n) space, where n and m are the minimum and maximum lengths of the two words.
-* To determine the similarity of two strings, such as `("toon bono", " rono foon")`, it creates two word lists, such as `(("toon, bono"), ("rono", "foon"))`, and pairs words in a way that maximizes the sum of the pairings' similarity scores, such as `((0, 1), (1, 0))`, with words pairings whose indices are similar receiving a slight score bonus.
+* To determine the similarity of two strings, such as `("toon bono", " rono foon")`, it creates two word lists, such as `(("toon, bono"), ("rono", "foon"))`, and pairs words in a way that maximizes the sum of the pairings' similarity scores, such as `((0, 1), (1, 0))`, with word pairings whose indices are similar receiving a slight score bonus.
 This process takes O(nmlogm) time and O(nm) space, where n and m are the minimum and maximum word counts of the two strings.

 ## How fast is it?